 Further clarification is requested on Form M-1: Are four decimal points required for both printed and electronic copies of this form?

-Describe model variations from the historical frequencies.
+Describe hurricane model variations from the historical frequencies.

 Provide vertical bar graphs depicting distributions of hurricane frequencies by category by region of Florida (Figure 3), for the neighboring states of Alabama/Mississippi and Georgia, and for by-passing hurricanes.
-For the neighboring states, statistics based on the closest coastal segment to the state boundaries used in the model are adequate.
+For the neighboring states, statistics based on the closest coastal segment to the state boundaries used in the hurricane model are adequate.

 If the data are partitioned or modified, provide the historical annual occurrence rates for the applicable partition (and its complement) or modification as well as the modeled annual occurrence rates in additional copies of Form M-1, Annual Occurrence Rates.

-List all hurricanes added, removed, or modified from the previously-accepted model version of the Base Hurricane Storm Set.
+List all hurricanes added, removed, or modified from the previously-accepted hurricane model version of the Base Hurricane Storm Set.

 Provide this form in Excel format.
-The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
+The file name shall include the abbreviated name of the modeling organization, the hurricane standards year, and the form name.
 Also include Form M-1, Annual Occurrence Rates, in a submission appendix.

 Note: Except where specified, Number of Hurricanes does not include By-Passing Hurricanes.
 Each time a hurricane goes from water to land (once per region) it is counted as a landfall in that region.
 However, each hurricane is counted only once in the Entire State totals.
 Hurricanes recorded for neighboring states need not have reported damaging winds in Florida.

-Form M-1, Annual Occurrence Rates, Form A-2, Base Hurricane Storm Set Statewide Losses, and Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year, are based on the 115 year period 1900-2014 (consistent with Standard M-1, Base Hurricane Storm Set).
-It is intended that the storm set underlying Forms M-1, Annual Occurrence Rates, A-2, Base Hurricane Storm Set Statewide Losses, and S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year, will be the same.
+Form M-1, Annual Occurrence Rates, Form A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data), Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data), and Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year, are based on the 117 year period 1900-2016 (consistent with Standard M-1, Base Hurricane Storm Set).
+It is intended that the storm set underlying Forms M-1, Annual Occurrence Rates, A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data), Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data), and S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year, will be the same.

-As specified in Standard M-1, Base Hurricane Storm Set, the modeling organization may exclude hurricanes that caused zero modeled damage, or include additional complete hurricane seasons, or may modify data for historical storms based on evidence in the peer-reviewed scientific literature.
-This may result in the modeling organization including additional landfalls in Florida and neighboring states to those listed in Form A-2, Base Hurricane Storm Set Statewide Losses, for Florida or counted in Form M-1, Annual Occurrence Rates, in the case of neighboring states.
+As specified in Standard M-1, Base Hurricane Storm Set, the modeling organization may exclude hurricanes that caused zero modeled damage, or include additional complete hurricane seasons, or may modify data for historical storms based on evidence in current scientific and technical literature.
+This may result in the modeling organization including additional landfalls in Florida and neighboring states to those listed in Form A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data), and Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data), for Florida or counted in Form M-1, Annual Occurrence Rates, in the case of neighboring states.
 In this situation, the historical numbers in Form M-1, Annual Occurrence Rates, should be updated to agree with the modeling organization Base Hurricane Storm Set.

-Any additional Florida hurricanes should be included in Form A-2, Base Hurricane Storm Set Statewide Losses, as instructed there, and the historical landfall counts in Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year, should be updated.
+Any additional Florida hurricanes should be included in Form A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data) and Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data), as instructed there, and the historical landfall counts in Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year, should be updated.